earlgreytech/neutron-spec/neutron-abi.md

 * 6th bit, must be 1
 * 5th bit, must be 1 (when 0 is used for unreserved extension types)

+Neutron type list:

-* NeutronAddress
+* 11_0000 - NeutronAddress
-* NeutronLongAddress
+* 11_0001 - NeutronLongAddress
-* ASCII string
+* 11_0010 - ASCII string
-* UTF-8 string
+* 11_0011 - UTF-8 string
-* Bitcoin style address (base58)
+* 11_0100 - Bitcoin style address (base58)
-* Function ID
+* 11_0101 - Function ID
-* Block time (u64 timestamp)
+* 11_0110 - Block time (u64 timestamp)
-* Block height
+* 11_0111 - Block height
-* Block hash
+* 11_1000 - Block hash
+* 11_1001 - Generic data (will display as big endian hex string)
-* 10-15 reserved
+* remaining bits are reserved

 For type info with more than 2 or 4 bytes, (top bits == 01 or 10), the top bit must be 0 for all custom extensions.
-When the top bit is 1, it is reserved for Neutron use cases.
-There is no reserved type info for variable length type info (top bits = 11)
+When the top bit is 1, it is reserved for future Neutron extensions.

+At a later point, there will be a registry formed for defining "well known" types in a computer readable format as custom extensions which wallet and node software can choose to support.
+All unsupported ABI types should be treated as generic data.

 All integer types unless indicated are displayed as little endian numbers